JeeWeetje/iot-workshop/Flow.md

+# The Things Network & Azure IoT in unison
-# Pushing telemetry messages to Microsoft Flow and beyond
+## Pushing telemetry messages to Microsoft Flow and beyond

 This is an example of how messages from Azure Functions can be passed to an external service, eg. Mail, using Microsoft Flow.